Updated January 15, 2020

-Today, automation is a fact of life.
-It makes life easier for people, but it also brings about worker displacement.
+Automation is here today.
+It makes life easier for most, but it also brings tremendous worker displacement.
 60% of all jobs can have 30% of their activities automated.
 51% of American jobs, particularly those involving physical, structured labor, can be automated.
 Up to half of today’s labor activities could be automated by 2055.
 Thus, productivity has been increasing and will continue to increase, begging the question of how the economic benefits of automation will be spread throughout society.
-It’s frightening to think about how automation is hollowing out communities and exacerbating inequality.
+It’s frightening to think about how automation is hollowing out local communities and exacerbating inequality.

 I’m a capitalist, and I believe that universal basic income is necessary for capitalism to continue.— Andrew Yang in a 2018 interview with The New York Times

 Rising inequality, and the large number of people who live in poverty despite having full-time jobs, are why other Democratic candidates are focused on increasing the minimum wage.
 But Yang’s Freedom Dividend accomplishes this in a much better way; a way that helps all Americans, not just the ones making minimum wage today. $1,000/month is equivalent to a $6/hour raise for all Americans, so that someone making $9/hour today will be effectively be getting $15/hour with the Freedom Dividend.

 Importantly, someone making $15/hour today would not benefit at all from an increase in the minimum wage.
 But the Freedom Dividend would raise this person to $21/hour, having a substantial benefit on their quality of life.